vibhavnanda/watch-marketplace/README.md

 1. Watches that are highly desirable and retain their value; in this case, authorized dealers don't always have the watches available to provide to their customers.
 The secondary market addresses this issue by providing availability of these watches (often times at a premium).

 2. Watches that are not highly desirable and lose their value right after purchase; in this case, authorized dealers have the inventory, but rarely provide discounts.
-The secondary market addresses this issue by providing the same watches at a greater discount than the authorized dealers do (accessbility).
+The secondary market addresses this issue by providing the same watches at a greater discount than the authorized dealers do (accessibility).

 In either case there needs to be a level of trust in the secondary market dealer.
 Trust is often best developed by crowdsourced customer feedback (like Google reviews); however, currently there is no secondary watch marketplace that prioritized customer feedback in their design.